SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

   - A special case is a situation where you are in attack position to the car in front of you or when the car behind is in attack range.
 This information will be issued as soon as possible, as long you are faster than the car in front of you or the car behind is faster than you.

   - Another special case occurs, when you are approaching a car in front of you which is a lap up or a lap down.
-Elisa will give you the corresponding information annd additional tactical information about these cars.
+Elisa will give you the corresponding information annd additional tactical information about these cars (see above).

 When you approach a car in front of you, Elisa will gather all available information for the given car, whether the driver is quite inconsistent or is doing a lot of mistakes, and so on.
 Depending on the situation, Elisa might give you this information and will ask you to be careful, if necessary.